surya0ayrus/Clean-and-prepare-a-raw-dataset/README.md

 # Clean-and-prepare-a-raw-dataset
 This project focuses on essential data cleaning techniques using both Python (Pandas) to prepare datasets for further analysis.
-Clean data is a critical foundation for accurate analytics and insights, and this repository showcases the following preprocessing steps
+Clean data is a critical foundation for accurate analytics and insights, and this repository showcases the following preprocessing steps.
+The notebook performs basic data preprocessing on a marketing campaign dataset.
+It begins by importing libraries and loading the dataset.
+It checks for and handles missing values, removes duplicate entries, and finally saves the cleaned dataset to a new CSV file.

 🧹 Key Cleaning Steps: